- There are no overdraft fees or account fees.

 Overdraft protection options | Up to 0.25% | $0 | $0 | Funds will be transferred from a linked account, or Ally will cover eligible transactions without charging a fee | None | |

-Axos | APY | Up to 3.30% | $0 | $50 to open, then $0 | If you make a purchase that would overdraft your account, Axos will decline the transaction or take the money from a linked account | No promotions at this time. |
+Axos | APY | Up to 3.30% | $0 | $50 to open, then $0 | If you make a purchase that would overdraft your account, Axos will decline the transaction or take the money from a linked account | N/A |

 Chase | Checking account options | 0% to 0.01% | $0 to $25 | $0 | No overdraft fee if you're overdrawn by $50 or less at the end of the business day.
-Alternatively, certain accounts don’t permit overdrafts | Up to $300 welcome bonus |
+Alternatively, certain accounts donโt permit overdrafts | Up to $300 welcome bonus |

 Basic banking | N/A | $0 | $0 | Overdraft up to $200 fee-free with SpotMe | $100 | |